Terry Hart

-Terry Jonathan "T. J." Hart (born October 27, 1946) is an American mechanical and electrical engineer, a retired United States Air Force lieutenant colonel and pilot, and former NASA astronaut.
+Terry Jonathan Hart (born October 27, 1946) is an American mechanical and electrical engineer, a retired United States Air Force lieutenant colonel and pilot, and former NASA astronaut.
 Hart served as a mission specialist on the STS-41-C mission, where tasks included operation of the shuttle Remote Manipulator System (RMS) arm to deploy the Long Duration Exposure Facility (LDEF) and Solar Max satellite.

 Early life and education

 Hart was born on October 27, 1946, in Pittsburgh, Pennsylvania.
 He graduated from Mt.
 Lebanon High School in Mt.
 Lebanon, Pennsylvania, in 1964.
 He received a Bachelor of Science degree in mechanical engineering from Lehigh University in 1968, a Master of Science degree in mechanical engineering from the Massachusetts Institute of Technology in 1969, and a Master of Science degree in electrical engineering from Rutgers University in 1978.

 He was awarded an honorary doctorate of engineering from Lehigh University in 1988.

 Career

 Military service

 Hart entered on active duty with the United States Air Force Reserve in June 1969.
 He completed Undergraduate Pilot Training at Moody Air Force Base, Georgia, in December 1970, and from then until 1973, flew F-106 interceptors for the Air Defense Command at Tyndall Air Force Base, Florida, at Loring Air Force Base, Maine, and at Dover Air Force Base, Delaware.
 In 1973, he joined the New Jersey Air National Guard and continued flying with the Guard until 1985, retiring as lieutenant colonel in 1990.

 He has logged 3,000 hours flying time, with 2,400 hours in jets.